tommiii/harver-assignment/README.md

 ## Individual Workspace Commands

-You can run commands for individual workspaces using the workspace prefix:
+With Yarn Classic workspaces, you can run commands for individual workspaces using the workspace prefix:

 ```bash
 # Client commands